Georgia Lien Waiver Rules

 Specific Form Required

-Georgia requires lien waiver to follow the statutory template provided in order for the waiver to be valid and enforceable.
+Georgia requires lien waivers to follow the statutory template provided in order for the waiver to be valid and enforceable.

 Notary Not Required

 Georgia lien waivers must be “given under hand and seal” and witnessed, but this is different than notarization.
-However, if a Notice of Nonpayment is required after a lien waiver has been signed and delivered, the Notice of Nonpayment must be notarized.
+However, if an Affidavit of Nonpayment is required after a lien waiver has been signed and delivered, the affidavit must be notarized.

 Cannot Waive Rights in Contract